mkm29/uds-utils/README.md

   - Version check information showing if images are up-to-date or outdated
   - Overall vulnerability counts by severity
   - Risk scores and fixability metrics
+  - Errors section listing failed scans with package and image information
 - `scan_results_YYYYMMDD_HHMMSS.tar.gz` - Archive of all scan results
 - `errors.txt` - Images that failed to scan (if any)